wireapp/wire-server/docs/src/index.rst

 The targeted audience of this documentation is:

 * the curious power-user (people who want to understand how the server components of Wire work)
-* site operators (people who want to self-host Wire on their own datacentres or cloud)
+* on-premise operators/administrators (people who want to self-host Wire-Server on their own datacentres or cloud)
 * developers (people who are working with the wire-server source code)

 If you are a developer, you may want to check out the "Notes for developers" first.